Senior Muslim Brotherhood figure dies in prison in Egypt

 "We were informed of his death by prison authorities ... they told us the death was natural," said Abdel Moneim Abdel Maqsoud, a Brotherhood lawyer.
 Egypt's public prosecutor had no immediate comment.

 Relatives of other high-profile Islamist prisoners at Tora had previously raised concerns about their health, saying they were being held in poor conditions without adequate healthcare.
-Egyptian authorities have denied mistreating prisoners or neglecting their health.

-Restrictions were placed on visits to Egyptian prisons in early March due to the novel coronavirus outbreak.
+Rights group Amnesty International called on Egyptian authorities "to immediately order an investigation into the circumstances of his (Erian's) death, the conditions of his detention and the extent to which he received medical care".